mohammad-kassem/Comptutor-Liaison/README.md

 <div align="center">

 > Hello world!
 This repo contains two projects each implemented with different stacks.
-TEach ahs their own readme files.
-Click on the project named button below to navigate to teh respective project.
+Each has their own readme files.
+Click on the project named button below to navigate to the respective project.

 <br><br>